SwedbankPay/developer.swedbankpay.com/payments/index.md

-Creating a payment object.
+### <a name="creating-a-payment-object">Creating a payment object</a>.
 The payment is the container object that holds all transactions that will be created during the payment process.
 When PayEx receives the payment request body (in JSON format), a payment  is created and you will be given a unique paymentID in return.
 The response also include  (in a true RESTful way) the URIs to possible further actions, given the state of the payment.
 It is possible to abort a payment before the end user has fulfilled the payment process.
 Settle funds directly with a Sales transaction.
 Pick and choose between the payment methods best suited for your business.
 Take advantage of our easy-to-use PCI compliant platforms Redirect and PayEx Hosted View - or use PayEx Direct API to integrate directly.
 Our payment methods and their platform availability are listed in the table below.